deviousdevops/ie-bank-2024/docs/cloud_architect.md

 - **Purpose**: Final live environment for end-users.
 - **Configuration**:
   - High-availability services and redundancy (e.g., zone-redundant PostgreSQL).
-  - Secure configurations and monitoring (Key Vault, Azure Monitor).
+  - Secure configurations and monitoring (Key Vault, App Insights).
 - **Deployment Trigger**: Successful tests in UAT and approved PRs merged into the main branch.

 ### Decisions Based on the DevOps Checklist